What’s the Difference Between Workload Automation and Job Scheduling Tools?

 - No integrated or managed file transfer capabilities

 - Difficulty of moving jobs across different platforms

 - No compatibility with systems management solutions

 - Limited ability to evaluate run times via service level management

-Clearly, there’s a big opportunity for workload automation software to streamline activities like file transfers and data migration from one platform to another.
+Clearly, there’s a big opportunity for workload automation and job scheduling software to streamline activities like file transfers and data migration from one platform to another.
 In addition to those specific pain-points, enterprises have realized that sticking with siloed legacy job schedulers costs more in terms of personnel time and energy than implementing a modern solution.